top of page

 Avoid caffeine, alcohol, ibuprofen, aspirin, fish oil, and vitamins if okayed by a doctor.
 Tylenol should be okay if needed.

-On some occasions, the skin did not take to the procedure well by rejecting pigment because the customer was not feeling well and they were having physical issues.
+On some occasions, the skin did not take to the procedure well by rejecting pigment because the customer was not feeling well and they were having internal issues.
+Please reschedule if you are feeling ill- I can come up with a half payment plan (pay half now, pay half later).

 Tanning/sunbathing/poor skin quality and texture from sun damage